 The Board deliberates and approves the categorisation of directors as independent using the criteria set out in the King Code.
 When assessing independence of directors, the review process includes a self-assessment by each director as well as consideration of each director's circumstances by the Board.
 To promote and enhance diversification, transparency and independence of the Board, the representation of the related persons of the board is restricted to one-third of the board membership in line with the Bank of Botswana Guidelines on Corporate Governance.
-Consideration or relationships, are likely to influence unduly or cause bias in decision-making when judged from the perspective of a reasonable and informed third-party.
-Craig Granville, has served for a period longer than nine years and is serving his term up to the AGM whereat he will retire .
+Consideration is also given to whether directors' interests, position, association or relationships, are likely to influence unduly or cause bias in decision-making when judged from the perspective of a reasonable and informed third-party.
+Craig Granville has served for a period longer than nine years.
+And is serving his term up to the AGM whereat he will retire.

-16. On going director training
+16. On Going Director Training

-Directors are kept abreast of applicable laws and regulations, changes to legislation, standards and codes, and relevant financial sector developments that could affect the Bank and its operations.
-Continuing board education sessions are scheduled in advance to ensure full board participation.
+Directors are kept abreast of applicable laws and regulations, changes to legislation, standards and codes, and relevant financial sector developments that could affect the Bank and its operations.Continuing board education sessions are scheduled in advance to ensure full board participation.
 Ongoing director education ensures that the board has both the awareness of relevant trends and the appropriate skills to offer relevant counsel and provide effective oversight.